cwittens/DispersiveShallowWater.jl/docs/src/miscellaneous.md

 ## Relaxation Callback

-To obtain entropy-conserving time-stepping schemes DispersiveShallowWater.jl uses the relaxation method introduced in [^Ketcheson2019] and further developed in [^RanochaSayyariDalcinParsaniKetcheson2020].
+To obtain entropy-conserving time-stepping schemes, DispersiveShallowWater.jl uses the relaxation method introduced in [^Ketcheson2019] and further developed in [^RanochaSayyariDalcinParsaniKetcheson2020].
 The relaxation method is implemented as a [`RelaxationCallback`](@ref), which takes a function representing the conserved quantity as the keyword argument `invariant`.
 This callback modifies the time step to maintain conservation of a specified quantity.

 ### Entropy-Conserving Time Integration